starbeamjs/docs/packages/chomp-extensions/ideas.md

 > could make a lot of changes to the source `.ts` files without
 > any changes to the `.d.ts` files, so it would be good to avoid
 > re-bundling every time you change the `.ts` files.

+## More Builtins

+- Remove files and directories

+## Node Engine Improvements

+- Document the `node` engine environment
+- Access to glob